Fast primal-dual algorithm via dynamical system for a linearly constrained convex optimization problem: Fast convergence analysis of Algorithm

 Then, we can replace the subproblem of step 2 with

 where $M\succcurlyeq \kappa Id$ for some $\kappa > 0$.
 Redefine \eqref{eq_th2_1} as

-Through the arguments similar to the ones in Theorem \ref{th_al1} and Theorem \ref{th_beta_eq}, we can get the same convergence rate results.
-In particular, when the perturbation $\epsilon_k\equiv 0$ (which means that the subproblem can be solved with exact or high precision), we can take $\kappa=0$.
-In numerical experiments, we can update the scaling $\beta_k$ by
+Through the arguments similar to the ones in Theorem \ref{th_al1}, we can get the same convergence results.
+In particular, when the perturbation $\epsilon_k\equiv 0$, which means that the subproblems are solved with exact or high precision, we can take $\kappa=0$.